-The purpose of collecting information in the QoS Interruptions, QoS Stage Data and QoS HV Disaggregation Reporting Packs is to monitor DNOs’ performance against the interruptions incentive scheme (IIS) and to provide underlying data to assist with target setting for future price controls.
+The purpose of collecting information in the QoS Interruptions Stage Data and QoS HV Disaggregation Reporting Packs is to monitor DNOs’ performance against the interruptions incentive scheme (IIS) and to provide underlying data to assist with target setting for future price controls.

 The purpose of collecting information in the Occurrences Not Incentivised Reporting Pack is to monitor DNO reporting under the Safety and Security of Supplies Enquiry Service, beyond that reported for the IIS.
 For example to consider the impact of faults on unmetered supplies such as street lighting and street furniture.